What are the stages of industrial parts cleaning and sanitation?

 What Drying Methods Are Used?

 The final stage of cleaning parts and sanitization of product lines is the drying stage.
-There are three types of drying, steam, unheated, and heat.
+There are three types of drying: steam, unheated, and heat.
 Unheated drying uses a blower to project air toward your part, removing and remaining liquid.
-Steam drying is exhausted, and strong air knives sheer off the water with temperatures up to 200 degrees.
+Steam drying is a form of exhausted drying where strong air knives sheer off the water with temperatures up to 200 degrees.
 Similar to steam, heated drying uses high temperatures to evaporate water.

 Have more questions?
 Contact our machine experts or send your parts in for free parts testing.
 Additionally, learn more about regulations here.